 VoIP Technology is The New Gatekeeper

-From my past work with a VoIP technology reseller, and now with my current activity with our phone infrastructure, I can tell you that the outbound cold calling industry is in a bad state, just as Geoff pointed out.
+From my past work with a VoIP technology reseller, and now with my current activity with our phone infrastructure, I can tell you that the outbound cold calling industry is in a bad state.

 Consider this.
-Most business phones are VoIP based.
-They route calls on the same principles that route all computer communications.
-This means that a company’s system administrator now routes all of the incoming calls to precisely the devices that the end user requests.
+Most business phones are based on VoIP technology.
+They route calls on the same principles that route computer communications.
+This means that a company’s system administrator now routes all of the incoming calls to precisely the devices that the end user wants.

 So if you are a sales rep and your goal is to talk to a decision maker, like our VP of sales, your call will reach her only if she wants to take your call.
 Now, if she doesn’t want to talk with you, get ready to spend eternity in voicemail hell because your number will be marked for death.